Benefit from simple international money transfers, budgeting tools and €0 card option.

 - You are charged at least a 1% markup for currencies such as the Thai baht, Russian rouble, Ukrainian hryvnia and the Turkish lira.
 This rises to 2% on weekends.

 - The Standard account doesn’t come with express card shipping and your card can take Up to 9 working days

 - Free ATM withdrawals are capped each month

 - Revolut has no branches, which can put off those who prefer face-to-face customer service.

-How to sign up with Revolut in Ireland
+How do you sign up with Revolut?

 You sign up to Revolut by downloading the app to your smartphone and registering.
 You will need to verify your identity by providing a valid ID and taking a selfie.
 After you sign up, you can request a contactless Revolut card and begin using your account.